PK0024/RAG-Powered-Educational-Content-Generator/docs/README.md

    ```html
    <a href="https://github.com/yourusername/RAG-Powered-Educational-Content-Generator">
    ```
+   Replace `yourusername` with your actual GitHub username

 2. **Live Demo URL:**
    ```html
    <a href="https://your-app-url.onrender.com">
    ```
+   Replace with your actual deployment URL (Render, Railway, etc.)

 3. **Contact Information:**
-   - Update footer with your details
+   - Already updated with: Linata Deshmukh & Pranesh Kannan
    - Add LinkedIn, GitHub links if desired

 4. **Screenshots/Demos:**
    - Add screenshots of your application
-   - Create a `images/` folder
+   - Create a `images/` folder in `docs/`
    - Add images to showcase features
+   - Update HTML to reference these images

 ## 🎨 Customization